grommunio/admin-api/doc/rst/grommunio-admin-service.rst

 | Note that the CLI runs separately from the API backend.
 If introspection of
   the running server instance is required, use the *connect* command to access the server instance.
+| As of version 1.9, each service acts as a blueprint for parameterized
+  instances.
+Currently only the LDAP service supports parameters, allowing for organization-specific ldap connections.

-| Each service has a state, reflecting the connection status.
+| Each instance has a state, reflecting the connection status.
 The following
   states are used:

 ``UNLOADED``